jfang07/sephora/README.md

 5. [Dataset](#dataset)

 ## Project Description
-Our goal is to create a recommender system by training models to predict the best Sephora skincare product based on customer physical attributes.
+Our goal is to create a recommender system by training models to predict the best Sephora skincare product for a given category based on customer physical attributes.
 For now, we focus on moisturizers only.
 If time permits, we will add other skincare product categories, like sunscreen, to create a more comprehensive recommender system.

 ## Prerequisites
 - Matplotlib